CaelRowley/merkle-tree-file-verification-client/README.md

   - Verifies the integrity of the downloaded file using the Merkle proof and the stored root hash.

 - **Corrupt a File on Server**
-  - Simulates file corruption on the server by modifying the data while keeping the hash unchanged.
+  - Simulates file corruption on the server by modifying the data while keeping a reference to the original hash.
-  - Demonstrates how the client's verification process detects file tampering using Merkle proofs.
+  - Demonstrates how the client's verification process detects file tampering using a Merkle proof.
-  - Download and verify the same file to see the Merkle proof fail to generate the correct hash.

 - **Delete Test Files**
   - Deletes all locally created test files.